 There are a few easy ways for students to cut costs, such as cooking rather than ordering takeaways, taking lunch to uni rather than buying food on campus and taking cash on a night out rather than spending on a card.

-What can I do if my income decreases whilst my son or daughter is at university?
+What can I do if my income decreases while my son, daughter or young person is at university?

-If your income drops by 15% or more, you can request a current year income assessment through Student Finance England, which may result in an increase of your son or daughter’s maintenance loan.
-Our Student Financial Support team are also here to help if your son or daughter needs any support or advice.
+If your income drops by 15% or more, you can request a current year income assessment through Student Finance England, which may result in an increase of your son, daughter or young person’s maintenance loan.
+Our Student Financial Support team are also here to help if your son, daughter or young person needs any support or advice.